Seulline

 Seulline (/fr/) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Saint-Georges-d'Aunay and Coulvain.
 On 1 January 2017, the former commune of La Bigne was merged into Seulline.

+Geography

+The commune is made up of the following collection of villages and hamlets, La Blanche Maison, Coulvain, Seulline, La Roserie, Quévrus, Laumont and Le Vigeon.

+Two rivers the Odon and La Seulline flow through the commune.